afouladi7/disconnected_aap/README.md

 Once sshuttle is installed, to initiate the tunnel to allow you to access the AAP controller run the following in a terminal window (this will run in the background).

 ```
-sshuttle -r ec2-user@<mirror-instance-public-ip> <private-cidr-ip-network/cidr-block-size>
+sshuttle --ssh-cmd 'ssh -i <path-to-pem-key-file>' -r ec2-user@<bastion-public-ip> <your-VPC's-IPv4-CIDR-block> --dns
 ```

 Example:

 ```
-sshuttle -r ec2-user@54.211.183.248 10.0.135.16/24 --dns
+[user@workstation]$ sshuttle --ssh-cmd 'ssh -i ~/.ssh/aap_lab.pem' -r ec2-user@54.211.183.248 10.0.0.0/16 --dns
+c : Connected to server.
+...
 ```

-You will now be able to access the controller via your workstation's web browser at `http://aap.ansiblemirror.com`
+Leave this running in you terminal session.
+We will be switching over to a web browser to login to our newly installed Ansible Automation Platform 2.1 Automation Controller.

+Using your preferred web brower login at `http://controller.lab.private` as the `admin` user with the password you defined in the installer inventory file (i.e. `admin_password='XXXXXXXX'`).
+With `sshuttle` running in the background on your workstation, your web traffic targeting resources within the VPC are tunneled through the bastion host with the convenience of dns resoluton.